Courses Offered By Department

 030 English 3 Honors

-The junior honors program is designed for those students who demonstrate a capacity for independent study.
+The Junior honors program is designed for those students who demonstrate a capacity for independent study.
 Through an extensive study of challenging American literature, students develop their ability to read closely and analytically and cultivate an understanding of American thought's major philosophical trends and cultural values.
 Writing assignments are frequent and varied.
 Peer editing and revision skills are stressed.
 Extensive vocabulary study and independent reading are also course requirements.
-Prerequisites: Current English teacher recommendation and willingness to meet a challenge with a strong work ethic.

 Students at the Honors level should be willing to grapple with challenging and complex concepts and a desire to complete higher-level work independently at a fast pace.
 In addition to the core literary works, extensive outside reading and independent projects are required.